Joan Vickers, Baroness Vickers: Overseas

+Parliament

 Vickers, the only known female National Liberal politician nationally, unsuccessfully contested South Poplar at the 1945 general election.
-At the 1955 general election she was elected as the Member of Parliament (MP) for Plymouth Devonport, defeating the Labour candidate, Michael Foot, by 100 votes.
+At the 1955 general election she was elected as the Member of Parliament (MP) for Plymouth Devonport.
+Though the seat was thought to be safe for the Labour Party, she defeated incumbent Michael Foot by 100 votes, after canvassing every residence in the constituency.
 She defeated him again in 1959 by the greatly increased majority of 6,454.
 Her seat was always marginal, but she held it in the 1964, 1966 and 1970 elections.

 She was considered a dedicated constituency MP, taking a house in Devonport, travelling to and from the constituency every weekend and holding regular surgeries.
 She never became a Minister, possibly because she always voted on conscience rather than following the whip.
 She was appointed DBE in 1964.
 During her years as an MP, she not only addressed numerous women's issues, but also spoke on defence issues and was a zealous supporter of the Commonwealth, always keen to entertain visiting parliamentarians, parliamentary clerks from abroad, and overseas students.

 She was a UK delegate to the Council of Europe in Strasbourg, and the Western European Union from 1967 to 1974.
-Every year she was elected by all parties to a member of the Commonwealth Parliamentary Association and the Inter-Parliamentary Union.
+Every year she was elected by all parties as a member of the Commonwealth Parliamentary Association and the Inter-Parliamentary Union.
 She sat on the UK COSA Committee.
 She was a working member of the International Friendship League.
 In her life as an MP, she visited all the major Commonwealth countries for conferences, and most of the Caribbean countries, including Guyana and Belize, as well as Fiji, Tonga and Ceylon.
 She was on the committee of the London Centre, to which members came from India and Jamaica.

 She sat until the February 1974 general election when she was defeated by Labour's David Owen.

-Peerage
+Peerage and later life

-She was created a life peer, as Baroness Vickers, of Devonport in the County of Devon on 27 January 1975.
+Vickers was created a life peer, as Baroness Vickers, of Devonport in the County of Devon on 27 January 1975.
+She was instrumental in the passage of the British Nationality (Falkland Islands) Act 1983 in the House of Lords.

+She also became president of the Women's Corona Society (now Corona Worldwide) in the late 1970s, an organisation that provided information to women who travelled and lived overseas.

+In her later years, Vickers lived at a cottage in East Chisenbury, in Enford, Wiltshire.
+She died there from bronchopneumonia on 23 May 1994, at the age of 86.